ZyprA/Reactix/README.md

-# Reactix - Reactive event registration API for minecraft.
+# Reactix

-Reactix is a SUPER lightweight reactive event API for Spigot and Paper plugins.
+Reactix is a lightweight reactive event API for Spigot and Paper plugins.
 It allows you to handle Bukkit events in a functional, chainable style.

-Happy: You do not have to register event listener on your project.

 ---